All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Smaller plates, more often.
 Three moderate meals plus 1 to 2 protein-rich snacks works better than two or three large meals.

 4. Hydrate deliberately.
-You will be eating less food, which means less water from food.
+You'll be eating less food, which means less water from food.
 Aim for 64 to 80 ounces of fluid per day, sipping throughout the day.

 5. Minimize trigger foods.
 Greasy, fried, and very rich foods worsen nausea.
 Especially during the escalation weeks, stick to clean, simply prepared foods.